HaraldBlab/edgeimpulse-projects/ei-flames/README.md

 #### MicroPython
 The MicroPhyton source code of the data collector.

+### ei-flames-telegram
+Arduino code to run the data telegram BOT to report states of the oven sensor.

 ### ei-flames-arduino
 Arduino code to run the data collector and data analyzer implementing the ML inferencing.